Mouth and teeth after head and neck radiotherapy

 Find out about problems you might get with your mouth and teeth after radiotherapy to your head and neck and how to cope.
 You can read about

 The cells lining your mouth are sensitive to radiation.
 So radiotherapy to your mouth is likely to make it sore.
 This is called oral mucositis.
 The soreness usually only lasts while you are having treatment and for a few weeks afterwards.

 Eating and drinking

 While your mouth is sore you may find that some foods or drinks are too strong for you to cope with.
 These include highly flavoured or spiced foods, and strong alcohol.
 It is best to avoid these while having treatment.

 You may have to eat a bland or soft diet for a while.
 Dry foods can hurt and scratch your mouth.
 You may also find that hot foods or drinks make your mouth more sore.
 Try eating your food when it is just warm.

 It is important to keep your mouth clean and as healthy as possible.
 It's best to use a small soft toothbrush to clean your teeth.
 And you may need to clean them more than twice a day.

-You may need to have a fine feeding tube into your nose if your mouth is very sore, because it will be painful to eat or drink.
+You might need to have a fine feeding tube into your nose if your mouth is very sore, because it will be painful to eat or drink.
 The tube is called a nasogastric tube.
 Or you may have a tube put directly into the stomach through the skin and muscle of the abdomen.
 The tube is called a percutaneous endoscopic gastrostomy tube (PEG tube).

-Your treatment may affect the salivary glands so that they produce less, or no, saliva.
+Your treatment might affect the salivary glands so that they produce less, or no, saliva.
 It can be uncomfortable to chew or swallow.
 In the early days of the treatment your saliva may become very thick and difficult to swallow.